sailboatui/sailboatui/README.md

 };
 ```

-More configuration options are available in the [Sailboat Ui Quick Start](https://sailboatui.com/docs/getting-started/quick-start/).
+More configuration options are available in the [Sailboat UI Quick Start](https://sailboatui.com/docs/getting-started/quick-start/).

 ## Development